Endometrial polyps

 They could be seen in 10-15% of all women and could be associated with endometrial hyperplasia.
 They are rarely seen during teenage years.
 Their incidence increases with age to peak between 40 - 50 years before gradually declining after the menopause.

-Polyps could be single or multiple, small or large, sessile or pedunculated, symptomatic or asymptomatic.
+Polyps may be single or multiple, small or large, sessile or pedunculated, symptomatic or asymptomatic.
 In approximately 20% of cases they are multiple and in less than 1% are associated with malignancy.
 So polyps are typically single, small, asymptomatic and benign.
-However occasionally they cause:
+However, the rate of malignancy depends on age, as well.
+Occasionally they cause:

 • postcoital bleeding